w41x/payload-joins/README.md

 ```

 But `someArrayAfterChangeFieldHookPrevValue` should NEVER be an object.
 It is always an array or undefined.
-This bug makes using the join field in this matter unusable.
+This bug makes using the join field in this matter impossible.